spew8712/jpegview/README.md

 ## System Requirements

-Windows XP SP2 or later is needed to run the 32 bit version.
+32-bit version: Windows XP SP2 or later

-64 bit Windows 7 or later is needed to run the 64 bit version.
+64-bit version: Windows 7/8/10/11 64-bit or later
 Mod only tested for >= Win 7 64 bit.

 ## What's New